vesselinv/fuel-sprockets/README.md

 without having to have these gems installed - in fact, no Ruby installation is needed either - all is handled through php.

+*Note:* The package will expect to find CoffeeScripts inside your JS Asset Root (`fuel/app/assets/js/` by default) along with vanilla Js file, and Scss and Less stylesheeets inside your CSS Root Dir (`fuel/app/assets/css/` by default) along with vanilla Css.
+Some may say why mix up Js with Coffee and Css with Sass and Less and the answer simply is because in the end they all get compiled to plain Js and Css respectively.
+At a future point, if requested, I may add support for separating them into different folders.

 # Minification #

 All Sprockets files will be automatically minified if your `Fuel::$env` is set to